tired-runner/CRLSet-Mirror/README.md

 # CRLSet-Mirror
 Pulls down and installs CRLSet component for ungoogled-chromium users who want certificate revocation

 Note that this does pull the latest CRLSet file directly from google.
-Not a terribly exciting bit of traffic since its basically 2 get requests to get the version and pull down the file, but its worth noting since this is for ungoogled chromium users.
+Not a terribly exciting bit of traffic since its basically 2 get requests to get the version and pull down the file, but its worth noting since this is for ungoogled-chromium users.

 # Usage

 ### Install once without auto update
-0. Locate your ungoogled chromium CertificateRevocation folder location.
+0. Locate your ungoogled-chromium CertificateRevocation folder location.
 1. Go to the releases tab and download the [mirror-crl artifact](https://github.com/tired-runner/CRLSet-Mirror/releases/download/latest/mirror-crl)
 2. Make it executable with `chmod u+x mirror-crl`
 3. Run it with `./mirror-crl --path <your CertificateRevocation location>`
 4. Open ungoogled-chromium and navigate to [https://revoked.badssl.com/](https://revoked.badssl.com/).
 You should see an error from the revoked certificate!

 ### Set up auto updates with systemd
-You could additionally created a timer file, or use whatever other mechanism systemd provides to schedule this however frequently you want.
-For this example, I am just using updating once on startup, which works for me because I turn off my computer at the end of the day.
-If you are putting it on a timer once every couple of hours would also be reasonable, and roughly match chrome's behavior.
+You could additionally create a timer file or use whatever other mechanism systemd provides to schedule this however frequently you want.
+For this example, I am updating once on startup, which works for me because I turn off my computer at the end of the day.
+If you are putting it on a timer, once every couple of hours would also be reasonable and roughly match Chrome's behavior.

-0. Locate your ungoogled chromium CertificateRevocation folder location.
+0. Locate your ungoogled-chromium CertificateRevocation folder location.
 1. Go to the releases tab and download the [mirror-crl artifact](https://github.com/tired-runner/CRLSet-Mirror/releases/download/latest/mirror-crl)
 2. Move it to where you want to keep it, for the purposes of these instructions will use ~/CRLUpdater
 3. Make it executable with `chmod u+x mirror-crl`